-Installing the Download--
+Installing the Download-Version

-Download the installation file
+Download the Installation File

 Unzip and Upload Files